getyoti/web-fcm-demo/README.md

 ## Setup

 This project needs to have a configuration file in order to work.
 We only need to pass the configuration values as environment variables.
-We can follow this approach using a `.env.local` file:
+We can follow this approach using the `.env` or `.env.local` file:

-Rename `.env.example` to `.env.local` and fill in the configuration values:

 ```bash
 PEM_FILE_PATH=